gammarama/intRo/departmental-seminar/seminar-slides.md

 }
 ```

-Now we can provide to the user AND the server:
+Now we can provide to the user *and* the server:

 ```r
 intro.data <- read.csv(file.choose())
 ```

-Conclusions/Future Work
+Future work
 ========================================================
 type: section

 What's next?
 ========================================================
-* Module Creation Package
+* Module creation package
-* Server Load
+* Server load

-Module Creation Package
+Module creation package
 ========================================================
 *Modularity* is a key feature of intRo, but module creation is currently:
 * Undocumented
 * Entirely manual
 * Unnecessarily lengthy

-~~Idea~~: R package (with associated Shiny app?) to automate creation of intRo modules.
+~~Idea~~: R package (with associated Shiny app?) to automate creation of intRo modules

-Server Load
+Server load
 ========================================================
 Limited testing has been done to assess how intRo handles heavy user load
 * Dozens of students at accessing app at once
 * Simultaneous larger computations like printing results

-More server resources may need to be devoted to handle this, particularly if intRo is more widely adopted.
+More server resources may need to be devoted to handle this, particularly if intRo is more widely adopted

-Special Thanks
+Special thanks
 ========================================================
-Dr. Cook, for guiding many of the features and interface decisions, and helping test the functionality in preparation for STAT 201.
+Dr. Cook, for guiding many of the features and interface decisions, and helping test the functionality in preparation for STAT 201

-Any Questions?
+Any questions?
 ========================================================
 type: section